Getting an auto loan while in a Chapter 13 Bankruptcy is a very unique process.

 Now, in most cases, we are able to go through the Trustee to get permission.

-- You apply for a loan with a company that specializes in Chapter 13 Bankruptcy Loans (like WA Auto Credit)
+- You contact someone who specializes in Chapter 13 Bankruptcy Loans (like WA Auto Credit)

 - We review your bankruptcy and credit to figure what programs you will qualify for.